me-julian/games-not-played/README.md

 ## Testing

-Make sure the API server is running with the `Start Server` or `Dev` tasks.
+Make sure the database has been inititalized and the API server is running with the `Start Server` or `Dev` tasks.

 Use the `Test` task to run automated testing.